WenServices/ClassifyAI/README.md

 # ClassifyAI
-AI Service that classifies data with given or passed model structure to use in code
+AI Service that classifies inputs and returns an object based on a given model